IPSec Transport Mode

 the transport mode:

-- You cannot select transport mode when NAT-T is enabled.
+- You can't select transport mode when NAT-T is enabled.

-- You cannot configure a loopback interface to an IPSec tunnel when transport mode is enabled.
+- You can't configure an IKE gateway on a loopback interface to an IPSec tunnel with transport mode.

 - If you configure a IKE gateway without an IPSec tunnel, by default IKE negotiates a tunnel mode child security association (SA).

-- In IPSec transport mode, the traffic does not flow if you configure BGP routes in a tunnel interface.
-While using IPSec transport mode for BGP routes, configure the BGP routes on a physical interface (for example, ethernet 1/1) and not the tunnel interface.
+- In IPSec transport mode without GRE encapsulation, don't route the user traffic through the associated tunnel interface.
+Configure the control protocols (like, BGP peering sessions) on a physical interface (for example, ethernet1/1) instead of a tunnel interface.
 While IPSec tunnel mode for BGP routes works with the tunnel interface, IPSec transport mode for BGP routes works with the physical interface only.

 To enable IPSec transport mode,